Vikrammel/EasyTrage/README.md

 ## Run

-Start server and front-end (temporary until docker is working again)
-1. `npm run start-dev`

-Start app (when docker is running again)
+Start app

-1. `docker-compose up`
-2. Choose new terminal window to work in
+1. Open new terminal window
+2. `docker-compose up` (add `--build` if changes have been made)

 Stopping app containers